Are you experiencing jaw pain or muscle tension?

 How can TMJ be treated?

-Dr. Wainwright is an Austin TMJ dentist and uses a range of treatments to address the symptoms and side effects of a TMJ disorder.
+Dr. Wainwright is an Austin TMJ dentist and uses a range of TMJ treatments to address the symptoms and side effects.
 If there is no damage to the teeth from teeth grinding, a mouth guard or splint therapy can be successful at relieving symptoms and stopping teeth grinding.